 Our Bible study is primarily meant to deepen a woman’s relationship with the Lord and thus give clarity and strength in her call to be a disciple.
 In addition, we look at Scripture using the historical-critical method of study; who the characters are, what Jesus is really saying, where the events are taking place and why.
 All women are welcome!

-Bible studies meet Thursday mornings following 9:15am Mass in Kohler Hall.
+Bible studies meet Tuesday mornings following 10:00 am beginning September 8th in Kohler Hall.

 The fathers of St. Joseph is a confraternity of men who follow the timeless wisdom and example of the man who was father to the Son and son of the Father.
 With St. Joseph as our leader, each father strives to become as he became – an icon of God the Father.
 As God the Father entrusted His Son to St. Joseph’s care, we also strive to entrust ourselves as children, who are fathers, to this father who will teach us to father, and lead us to the Father.
 This way of fatherhood is called Joseph’s Way – The Call to Fatherly Greatness.
 Join us on this journey to discover the power of authentic fatherhood.

-Join us on this journey every 1st & 3rd Saturday mornings at 8:00 am in the church.
+Join us on this journey every other Saturday morning at 8:00 am in the church, beginning January 16th.
 All men welcome!